Peter Molydeux: History

 The parody account is in contact with its namesake.
 Microsoft's press department first introduced Peter Molyneux to his parody account in mid-2011.
 The game designer was first annoyed at the caricature's "pathetic" and impotent demeanor, but came to regard the parody as clever, creative, and admirable.
 The account reminded Molyneux of his energy earlier in his career, and helped convince him to leave Microsoft and pursue another audacious game design idea.
 Free of restrictions on press activity, Molyneux contacted Capone's parody account upon leaving Microsoft.
 The two met later in person at Molyneux's new studio.

 As Capone's account grew in popularity throughout 2011, it became a mouthpiece for thousands of dissatisfied game developers who sought greater variety in mainstream games.
 The Twitter account's growth was spurred by coverage in video game media.
 It had 23,000 followers by the end of 2011.
 The first Flash game based on one of his ideas was created in October 2011.
 Capone said that Goodbye, My Love ironically "used the most dated gameplay out there" despite his tweet's intention "to inspire an incredibly innovative game".
 Twitter briefly closed the account near the end of 2011 as an impersonation rather than a parody account, but soon reversed its actions.

 In March 2012, multiple followers of the account began to plan a Molydeux game jam, an event in which game developers would create a game based on one of Molydeux's tweets over the course of a weekend.
 Capone supported the effort but limited his participation to the creation of a promotional video.
 The event, known then as What Would Molydeux? and later as Molyjam, soon grew from a San Francisco-based affair into an international, multisite event with satellite locations in the Netherlands, New York City, and Melbourne in 32 total locations.
 The event was held the weekend of March 30, and around 1,000 attendees made around 300 games, of which Capone found 15 games interesting.
 Professional cameos included David Hellman (Braid in San Francisco and Peter Molyneux himself in London, where he gave an uncharacteristically fiery keynote speech that encouraged developers to "innovate ... come together and do crazy things".
 While most games tended to consist of normal game mechanics underneath a bizarre concept, Wired said that their inability to deliver on their promise was the jam's "most Molyneuxian touch".

 Later that year, Capone created a trailer for one of Molyneux's upcoming games.
 Molyneux found the parody "truly amazing".
 In 2013, the parody account proposed a game design school that would emphasize "enlightenment" over marketability and other attributes he attributed to existing game design schools.

+Capone retired the character and Twitter account in January 2026.

 Content

-Some of the parody account's proposals include:
+Some examples of the parody account's proposals include: